 1 Cup red pepper, diced (or other veggies of your choosing)

 In a large skillet, heat the oil over low-medium heat.
 Add the shallot and ginger and saute for a few minutes, until beginning to soften.
 Stir in the curry paste and cook for 1 minute longer, until fragrant.
 Pour in the coconut milk and add the lemongrass.
-Bring to a gentle simmer and add the chicken.
+Bring to a gentle simmer and add the coconut sugar, fish sauce and chicken.
 Cook for about 15 – 20 minutes, until the chicken has cooked through and the sauce has thickened, adding any veggies in the last 5 minutes.
 If the sauce becomes to thick while cooking the chicken, add a small amount of warm water to loosen.
-Stir in the fresh basil right before serving.
+Stir in the fresh cilantro right before serving.
 Serve over jasmine rice.